dgryski/go-perfbook/performance.md

 * calling convention
 * using opcodes unsupported by the asm (asm2plan9, but this is getting rarer)
 * notes about why inline assembly is hard
-* all the tooling to make this easier: asmfmt, peachpy, c2goasm, ...
+* all the tooling to make this easier: asmfmt, peachypy/avo, c2goasm, ...
 * https://github.com/golang/go/wiki/AssemblyPolicy

 ## Optimizing an entire service